wulab/mithril-slides/README.md

 ------------------------- | --------------------------------------------
-Advance to the next slide | Right Arrow, Down Arrow, Space bar or Return Go to previous slide      | Left Arrow, Up Arrow or Backspace Quit presentation mode    | Period or Escape
+Advance to the next slide | Right Arrow, Down Arrow, Space bar or Return Go to previous slide      | Left Arrow, Up Arrow or Backspace Quit presentation mode    | Esc or Q
 Show or hide the pointer  | C
 Switch presentation theme | T